Chris Christie: The former governor who wants to be US president

 When he ran for president in 2016, it was clear Republicans had fallen out of love with him.
 He soon dropped out and endorsed Mr Trump instead, one of the first big names to do so.

-He was passed over to be Mr Trump's running mate but headed the New Yorker's presidential transition team.
-When he failed to get a job in the administration, observers focused on his opposition to the controversial hiring of Michael Flynn as national security advisor and his past as the man who prosecuted a Kushner.
+He was passed over to be Mr Trump's running mate but headed the New Yorker's presidential transition team, although still failed to get a job in the administration.
+He said it may have been due to his opposition to the controversial hiring of Michael Flynn as national security advisor.
+Others said his past as the man who prosecuted a Kushner counted against him.

 More scandal followed in 2017, when the governor and his family were photographed enjoying themselves on an empty beach that had been closed due to a government shutdown.